Have you ever visited a website that restricts your usage based on where you’re currently located?

 - To save even more on Skype calls especially if you’re intending to call to the US

-If you’re an American who is staying in another country, this method can also be useful when you’re purchasing online via your US based credit card.
-Credit card providers usually track where the purchase is made and could easily trigger a suspicious activity if the transaction is made outside the country.
+If you’re an American who is staying in another country, this method can also be useful when you’re purchasing online via your US-based credit card.
+Credit card providers usually track where the purchase is made and could easily trigger suspicious activity if the transaction is made outside the country.

 So what’s the solution?
 Virtual Private Network (VPN).

-Let’s say an organization has an intranet system which should only be accessed by their employees with the correct access rights.
-In order to allow their remote users based elsewhere access to the intranet system, they could create a secure vpn tunnel for their staffs to log into the network.
+Let’s say an organization has an intranet system that should only be accessed by their employees with the correct access rights.
+In order to allow their remote users based elsewhere access to the intranet system, they could create a secure VPN tunnel for their staff to log into the network.

 VPN technology has been around for quite some time so it’s a stable and reliable service to depend on.

 Various VPN service providers have deployed VPN servers all around the world to allow the public to access their VPN servers.
-A few posts back I’ve mentioned about the free CyberGhost VPN (Germany Server).
+A few posts back I’ve mentioned the free TouchVPN.

-Another one which is worth mentioning is StrongVPN.com.
+Another free tool that is worth mentioning is Change My IP.

 You can choose to access a VPN server based on any of the following 12 countries: